rumca-js/Internet-Places-Database/README.md

 # Overview

-Database of Internet places, links.
+This is a database of Internet places.
 Mostly domains.
+Sometimes other things.

 Acceptable link types:
  - domains
  - repository links.
-For example to github.
+For example [https://github.com/rumca-js/Internet-Places-Database](https://github.com/rumca-js/Internet-Places-Database)
- - content creator user link.
-Might be youtube channel link.
+ - user spaces.
+Might be youtube channel link: [Linus Tech Tips YouTube Channel](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw).
+Might be X/Twitter user account.

 # Files

-Database is distributed as a set of JSON files.
+The database is distributed as a set of JSON files.
 We do not want to store binary data, binary files.
 SQL files should be fine, but I am going with JSON files for now.

-Fields:
- - page_rating - cumulative link points
- - page_rating_contents - contents link points
- - page_rating_votes - vote link points

 # Ranking algorithm

-Each page is ranked by several factors.
+Each link, page is ranked by several factors.

  - content ranking
  - users votes